 Step one: clean your product data

 AI output quality depends almost entirely on input quality.
 Before generating anything, audit your Shopify product data.
-Ensure every SKU has consistent attributes: title, category, material, dimensions, use case, target audience, and three to five key features.
+Ensure every item has consistent attributes: title, category, material, dimensions, use case, target audience, and a few key features.
 Missing data produces vague descriptions.

 Step two: write a detailed system prompt